mikaelvz/silverblue-kled/README.md

 The main purpose is to bring the Silverblue [Fedora Atomic Desktop](https://fedoraproject.org/atomic-desktops/) to this device making audio and the keyboard works out of the box.

 > [!NOTE]
-> It ==may== work for others Chromebook Comet Lake devices for the audio part, the keyboard part may required some tweaking.
+> It **_could_** work for others Chromebook Comet Lake devices for the audio part, the keyboard part may required some tweaking.

 # How It works